nataliamoran/maia-chess-dashboard/deliverable-1/planning.md

 **WEEKLY TEAM MEETING**

-Our weekly team meeting is scheduled for Tuesday 8 pm via Zoom.
+Our weekly team meeting is scheduled for Tuesday at 8 pm via Zoom.

 It gives us a perfect opportunity to talk to each other 2 days before our weekly meeting with the partner and decide on any additional work that has to be done till Thursday's meeting.